SeanDS/dcc/docs/source/cli.rst

 .. option:: --ignore-version

-    Fetch the latest version of the document specified in :option:`DCC_NUMBER <dcc archive DCC_NUMBER>` from the local archive regardless of the version specified.
-If no local version exists, the requested (or, if no version is specified, the latest) version of the document will still be fetched from the DCC.
+    Attempt to fetch the latest version of each DCC number from the local archive regardless of the version specified.
+If no local version exists, the version of the document given in the DCC number (or, if no version is specified, the latest version) will still be fetched from the DCC.

 .. option:: --max-file-size